vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 Let's say you need Ruby runtime on Ubuntu.
 Pull an Ubuntu image and install Ruby on top.
 Wait, isn't that what we do already?
 Yes.
 So, here is one better.
 How about pulling an image that already has Ruby on top of Ubuntu.
 Now we are talking?
 How about pulling an image that has Ruby and NodeJS on top of a Debian flavor?
 Sweet.
 From there onwards, the same image can be used across multiple projects as separate containers.

 The bottom-line, pull an image and get down to business.
 Your business could be, finally, building that app.
-Tweaking configurations may not be a productive way to spend a whole evening, thought that's exactly what you might end up doing in certain cases.
+Tweaking configurations may not be a productive way to spend a whole evening, though that's exactly what you might end up doing in certain cases.

 ### Docker Vs Virtual OS

-Now, think about other solutions that solve similar problem.
+Now, think about other solutions that solve a similar problem.
 You might have used a *dual-boot* PC that runs both Windows and Linux.
 You would have switched between them when required.

-Another solution is the [VirtualBox](https://www.virtualbox.org/) that allows you to run entirely full scale guest OS on top of your host OS.
+Another solution is the [VirtualBox](https://www.virtualbox.org/) that allows you to run entirely full-scale guest OS on top of your host OS.

 These are not bad solutions.
-It is just that Docker is a leaner solution compared to these full scale OS images if you just want to have a uniform runtime environment.
+It is just that Docker is a leaner solution compared to these full-scale OS images if you just want to have a uniform runtime environment.
 Moreover, there is no automated way to configure each OS the same way, unless you do it manually, which may lead to different configurations at scale.

-Compare that against a set of written instructions that can be version controlled. **Docker uses the instructions to pull in the necessary OS libraries to construct the runtime on top of your existing operating system.** Not too different from using a `package.json` or `Gemfile` to keep track of project dependencies.
+Compare that to a set of written instructions that can be version controlled. **Docker uses the instructions to pull in the necessary OS libraries to construct the runtime on top of your existing operating system.** Not too different from using a `package.json` or `Gemfile` to keep track of project dependencies.

 The image with Ruby and Node that we'll be using is close to 300MB.
 Imagine having to set up a virtual OS, usually takes up more space.